Mr. Peltier's Class

 Find out more

-Ready Mathematics - Units of Study
+Ready Mathematics (3rd Grade GT) - Units of Study

 Ready Mathematics is a rigorous instruction and practice program, supports a rich classroom environment in which mathematical reasoning, mathematical discourse, and a range of mathematical practices all thrive.
 This course reflects the connection between the latest research and practical classroom application.